guilhemmarchand/trackme/docs/userguide.rst

 **The features are almost equivalents between data sources and data hosts, with a few exceptions:**

-- ``state condition:`` the data host entity state depends on the global data host alerting policy and eventually its own configuration
+- ``state condition:`` the data host entity state depends on the global data host alerting policy (which is defined globally and can be overriden on a per host basis)
 - Depending on the data ``hosts alerting policy``, an host will be red if no more sourcetypes are emitting data for it, or individually by sourcetype if at least one sourcetype does not respect monitoring rules
 - Using ``allowlists and blocklists`` provide additional granularity to define what data has to be included or is excluded during the searches
 - ``Outliers detection`` is available for data hosts too and would help detecting significant changes such as a major sourcetype that is not ingested anymore